 History, tourist information, and nearby accommodation

-Most of Somerset's work was destroyed during the Civil War, when Parliamentary troops beseiged Raglan for 10 weeks, prompted by the 5th Earl's unflinching support for Charles I. Though the seige was ultimately successful, Parliament's attempts to destroy Raglan were only partially successful, so strongly was the castle built.
+Most of Somerset's work was destroyed during the Civil War, when Parliamentary troops besieged Raglan for 10 weeks, prompted by the 5th Earl's unflinching support for Charles I. Though the siege was ultimately successful, Parliament's attempts to destroy Raglan were only partially successful, so strongly was the castle built.

 - The Great Tower - it isn't called great for nothing; this striking keep is practically a castle in itself.
 Climb to the top of the tower and look straight down into the moat far below, or out across the surrounding countryside.
 Wow.